Coperfectly Hopfian Groups and Shape Fibrator's Properties: Definitions and notations

 \section{\bf Definitions and notations}

 Throughout the paper, symbols $\cong$ and $\chi$ will denote isomorphism and Euler characteristic respectively, and homology and cohomology groups will be computed with integer coefficients. \cite{R-S} contains the terminology and definitions used for the material on piecewise-linear topology.
 Space means topological space and maps are continuous functions.
-We assume that all spaces are locally compact, ANR.
+We assume that all spaces are locally compact ANR.
 A {\it manifold} is assumed to be connected, metric, and boundaryless.
 A manifold $M$ is {\it aspherical} if $\pi_i(M)=0$ for all $i>1$.
 If $M$ is a manifold then $M^n$ will denote a manifold of dimension represented by the superscript.

 A {\it generalized $k$-manifold} is a finite dimensional, locally contractible metric space $X$, such that $H_*(X,X \backslash \{x\}) \cong H_*(\mathbb{R}^k, \mathbb{R}^k \backslash \{0\})$ for all $x \in X$.
 A {\it simplicial homotopy $k$-manifold} is a triangulated polyhedron $K$ in which the link of each $i$-simplex has the homotopy type of the $(k-i-1)$-sphere.
 Note that simplicial homotopy manifolds are genuine topological manifolds, unlike the polyhedral generalized manifolds, in which vertices possibly fail to have a Euclidean neighborhood.
 If $B$ is a simplicial complex, then $B^{(j)}$ denotes the $j$-skeleton of $B$ and $B^j$ denotes the $j$-th derived subdivision of $B$.

-A map $f:N \to N'$ between closed, orientable $n$-manifolds is said to have (absolute) {\it degree} $d$ if there are choices of generators $\gamma \in H_n(N) \cong \mathbb{Z}$, $\gamma' \in H_n(N') \cong \mathbb{Z}$, such that $f_*(\gamma)=d\gamma'$, where $d \ge 0$ is an integer.
-The {\it Hopfian manifold} \cite{D.MPL} is a closed, orientable manifold, such that every degree one self-map which induces a $\pi_1$-isomorphism is a homotopy equivalence.
-Examples of Hopfian manifolds include: every closed, orientable $n$-manifold that (1) is simply connected; or (2) has a finite fundamental group; or (3) has a Hopfian fundamental group and $n \le 4$ \cite{Ha}.
+A map $f:N \to N'$ between closed orientable $n$-manifolds is said to have (absolute) {\it degree} $d$ if there are choices of generators $\gamma \in H_n(N) \cong \mathbb{Z}$, $\gamma' \in H_n(N') \cong \mathbb{Z}$, such that $f_*(\gamma)=d\gamma'$, where $d \ge 0$ is an integer.
+The {\it Hopfian manifold} \cite{D.MPL} is a closed orientable manifold such that every degree one self-map which induces a $\pi_1$-isomorphism is a homotopy equivalence.
+Examples of Hopfian manifolds include: every closed orientable $n$-manifold that (1) is simply connected; or (2) has a finite fundamental group; or (3) has a Hopfian fundamental group and $n \le 4$ \cite{Ha}.
+A manifold $N$ is {\it homotopically determined by $\pi_1$} \cite{Daverman-Kim} if every self map $f:N\to N$ that induces a $\pi_1$-isomorphism is a homotopy equivalence.
+Aspherical manifolds are common examples of manifolds determined by $\pi_1$.
+No closed $n$-manifold, $n>1$, with free fundamental group is homotopically determined by $\pi_1$.
+Additional examples are presented in \cite{Daverman-Kim}.